The Anderson Model of Burnout and Personal Resilience™

 Thoughts and ideas for busy, brilliant humans

-• Insights and tools leaders and HR can bring into the workplace.
+• Insights leaders and HR can bring into the workplace.

 I work with integrity and respect your privacy.
-Your details are safe with me.
-You can unsubscribe to this mailing list anytime... but you won't want to!
+Your details are safe with me, and you can unsubscribe to this mailing list anytime.

 © Sophie Anderson 2026 | All rights reserved